lilchiken/ecommerce-django-project/README.md

 - No users, only sessions
 - Caching with [redis](https://redis.io)
 - Simple API for checking commerce stats
-- Styling with Bootstrap v5 (static files are in other branch)
+- Styling with Bootstrap v5 (static files are in branch "with_static_files")
 - Testing with Pytest
 - Swagger UI for API documentation and testing
 - Easy to manage admin panel